theshinegupta/Social_Media_Platform/README.md

 **In Feed Page it show the posts of all the user which are follow by the currUser**

-**And currUser can see to whom it is following in "You Are Following" Section**
+**And currUser can see to whom it is following in "You Are Following" Section" Or Unfollow Them**

-**And currUser see Suggestions for following in "Suggested For You" Section**
+**And currUser see Suggestions for following in "Suggested For You" Section and Follow them**

 ![Screenshot 2023-05-14 142021](https://github.com/theshinegupta/Social_Media_Platform/assets/78649993/a7ab6979-dbc3-4c80-ab6d-6bff980c68da)